datasparq-intelligent-products/azure-vector-search-tf-module/README.md

 ### Vector Search Config

-Most of the heavy lifting in this solution is done by various subcomponents of the Azure AI Search resource, which this module also manages.
+Most of the heavy lifting in this solution is done by various sub-resources of the Azure AI Search resource, which this module also manages.
 These are:

 * A data source, which points to the data we want to be able to perform vector searches over
 * An index, which is the searchable representation of this data